Adaptation to the Range in $K$-Armed Bandits: Introduction

-\paragraph{Adaptation to the effective range in adversarial bandits.} \citet{gerchinovitz2016refined} show that it is impossible to adapt to the so-called effective range in adversarial bandits.
+\paragraph{Adaptation to the effective range or to unbounded ranges in adversarial bandits.} \citet{gerchinovitz2016refined} show that it is impossible to adapt to the so-called effective range in adversarial bandits.
 A sequence of rewards has effective range smaller than $b$ if for all rounds $t$, rewards $y_{t,a}$ at this round all lie in an interval of the form $[m_t,M_t]$ with $M_t - m_t \leq b$.
 The lower bound they exhibit relies on a sequence of changing intervals of fixed size.
 This problem is thus different from our setting.
-See also positive results (upper bounds) by \citet{cesa2017bandit} for adaptation to the effective range.
+See also positive results---regret upper bounds under additional assumptions---by \citet{cesa2017bandit} and \citet{thune2018adaptation} for adaptation to the effective range.

+\citet{All06} deal with unbounded ranges $[m_t,M_t]$ in adversarial bandits and other partial monitoring settings, where, e.g., $M_t = - m_t = t^\beta$ for some $\beta > 0$.
+They provide regret upper bounds scaling with $t^{\beta/2}$ when $\beta$ is known, but do not detail the price to pay for not knowing $\beta$---though they suggest to resort to a doubling trick in that case.

 \paragraph{Adaptation to the variance.} \citet{audibert2009exploration} consider a variant of UCB called UCB-V, which adapts to the unknown variance.
 Its analysis assumes that rewards lie in a known range $[0, M]$.
-The results crucially use Bernstein's inequality (see, for instance, Reminder~\ref{rm:bernstein_mart} in Appendix~\ref{sec:bernsrem} for a statement of the latter); as Bernstein's inequality holds for random variables with supports in $[-\infty, M]$, the analysis of UCB-V might perhaps be extended to this case as well.
+The results crucially use Bernstein's inequality, which we state as Reminder~\ref{rm:bernstein_mart} in Appendix~\ref{sec:bernsrem}.
+As Bernstein's inequality holds for random variables with supports in $(-\infty, M]$, the analysis of UCB-V might perhaps be extended to this case as well.
 Deviation bounds in Bernstein's inequality contain two terms, a main term scaling with the standard deviation, and a remainder term, scaling with $M$.
-This remainder term, which seems harmless, is a true issue when $M$ is not known, as indicated by the results of the present article.
+This remainder term, which seems harmless, is actually a true issue when $M$ is not known, as shown by the results of the present article.

-\paragraph{Other criteria.} \citet{wei2018more}, \citet{zimmert2018optimal}, \citet{bubeck2017sparsity}, and many more, provide strategies for adversarial bandits with rewards in a known range, say $[0,1]$, and adapting to additional regularity in the data, like small variations or stochasticity of the data---but never to the range itself.
+\paragraph{Adaptation to other criteria.} \citet{wei2018more}, \citet{zimmert2018optimal}, \citet{bubeck2017sparsity}, and many more, provide strategies for adversarial bandits with rewards in a known range, say $[0,1]$, and adapting to additional regularity in the data, like small variations or stochasticity of the data---but never to the range itself.